DefaultUser/PyTIBot/README.md

 python2 (as twisted does not support python3 yet)<br/>
 twisted<br/>
 configmanager (https://github.com/DefaultUser/configmanager)<br/>
-gdata-python-client (python module for google api)
+apiclient (python module for google api)

-For Ubuntu 14.04 the needed packages are "python2.7", "python-twisted" and "python-gdata".
+For Ubuntu 14.04 the needed packages are "python2.7", "python-twisted" and "python-googleapi".
 Either adjust your PYTHONPATH to include configmanager or copy/link configmanager.py to the base directory of this bot.